Leo Rover conquers the Moon once more – the final round of the Space Resources Challenge

 Leo Rovers’ setup for the finals

-Following the first round of the contest, the LUVMI-XR team upgraded their Leo Rovers to the newer version of LeoOS – 1.0 – that’s based on Ubuntu 20.04. and ROS Noetic.
+Following the first round of the contest, the LUVMI-XR team upgraded their Leo Rovers to a newer version of LeoOS – 1.0 – that’s based on Ubuntu 20.04. and ROS Noetic.
 “We needed to make sure that our previous modifications were still working and they needed to be rewritten partially.
-Once this was set up, we could focus on the Nvidia Jetson computer that we had mounted on top of the rover.” – says the team.
+Once this was set up, we could focus on the Nvidia Jetson computer that we had mounted on top of the rover.” – the team says.
 For the first challenge, they used two Leo Rovers – one equipped with Nvidia Jetson Xavier NX and the other with NVIDIA Jetson Nano.
-The team found the latter quite limiting to their goals, hence, they replaced it with another Jetson Xavier NX, which they also mounted on a third Leo Rover they’d prepared.
-So, ultimately, for the Space Resources Challenge finals, LUVMI-XR ended up with three Leo Rover mobile robots, each with LeoOS 1.0 running on a Raspberry Pi and with Nvidia Jetson Xavier NX on top.
+However, the team felt that the latter was insufficient for their objectives, so they replaced it with another Jetson Xavier NX, which they also mounted on a third Leo Rover they’d prepared.
+Ultimately, for the Space Resources Challenge finals, LUVMI-XR ended up with three Leo Rover mobile robots, each with LeoOS 1.0 running on a Raspberry Pi and with Nvidia Jetson Xavier NX on top.

 Because the team encountered some difficulties with multi-robot interaction in ROS 1 during the first stage of the competition, they went for ROS 2 in the finals, although none of them had had experience with it before.
 As the team claims: “It was a risk that we were willing to take in order to leverage the advantages of ROS 2.
 Its main advantage is the simplicity to add several robots in the same robotics network without having to deal with multiple ROS masters.
 This makes the entire setup much easier and scalable.”

 In order to perform visual SLAM in the first round of the Space Resources Challenge, LUVMI-XR used RTAB-map with an RGB-D sensor and the IMU data.
-They decided to stick to the RTAB-map for the finals, but with more sensor information added.
+They decided to stick to the RTAB-map for the finals, but with extra sensor data.
 The team had made custom mounting plates that they equipped two of their Leo Rovers with and added 2D LiDAR sensors to them as well.
-Although the sensor is not exactly cut out for space use because its moving parts could be easily damaged in a rocket launch, by using it, LUVMI-XR intended to augment the reliability of their SLAM system with LiDAR data.
+Although the sensor is not exactly cut out for space use as its moving parts could be easily damaged in a rocket launch, by using it, LUVMI-XR intended to augment the reliability of their SLAM system with LiDAR data.

 visual inputs